 Here's how:

-(back to back) two pre-made fabric bows.
+With a hot glue gun heating up, I began my project by tying together (back to back) two pre-made fabric bows.
 You can certainly make your own but I just love how the shade of these material ribbons I came across complimented the basket.
 With the ties already provided on the back of the ribbon in the form of pipe cleaners, I firmly fastened them to the right lower side of the basket handle and placed a lump of hot glue beneath where I tied the fasteners.
 This ensures the bow will not easily be removed in the event someone tries to pull on it or rips off during storage, etc.

 Next, I began pulling off the flower heads from the stems of the black rose "flower picks" I found.
 A flower pick is a bundle of artificial flowers secured to plastic stems, used in crafting.
 Once removed from their plastic stems, I squeezed a pretty big dollop of hot glue on the back of the flower head and quickly began placing the flowers around my basket, starting with beneath the bow until I went all the way around gluing on the roses (pretty close together/slightly overlapping) until I reached below the ribbon on the opposite side where the final rose would be placed.
 By the way, these roses were lightly sprinkled with orange glitter.
 I then pulled the heads off the black daisies with an orange glitter centers and positioned them sporadically in areas that could use "a little something extra," areas that looked sparse.